aicpslab/certified-data-driven-feedback-sim/README.md

 ## Comparison fairness

 Both controllers are evaluated as **compiled MEX implementations under the same closed-loop benchmark conditions**, including the vehicle model, hard constraints, sampling time, prediction horizon, initial conditions, and simulation duration.
-The reference MPC is used without retuning.

-The reference controller is formulated as a condensed quadratic program, solved using the **active-set solver `mpcActiveSetSolver` from the MATLAB Model Predictive Control Toolbox**, and compiled into MEX using MATLAB Coder.
-The proposed controller is deployed as a **C-MEX implementation**.
-The compiled reference controller is denoted **MPC (MEX)**.
+The reference MPC is used without retuning and is formulated as a condensed quadratic program solved using the **active-set solver `mpcActiveSetSolver` from the MATLAB Model Predictive Control Toolbox**, with code generated using MATLAB Coder.
+The proposed controller is deployed as a **C-MEX implementation**, and the compiled reference controller is denoted **MPC (MEX)**.

 For both controllers, **the current state is used to compute one control action at each sampling instant**.
-Before measurement, both implementations execute the same number of untimed warm-up calls and their internal logical states are reset.
-Execution time is measured using `tic`/`toc` around the **state-to-action MEX call**.
-Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded from the timed region.

-Accordingly, the reported execution times represent the **measured end-to-end state-to-action latency** of the two compiled implementations under matched benchmark conditions.
+The same untimed warm-up procedure is applied before measurement, and execution time is measured using `tic`/`toc` around the **state-to-action MEX call**.
+Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded.
+The reported times therefore represent the **measured end-to-end state-to-action latency** of the two compiled implementations under matched benchmark conditions.

 ## Running the simulation